JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 See the [code for this in ChainRules.jl](https://github.com/JuliaDiff/ChainRules.jl/blob/v0.7.49/src/rulesets/LinearAlgebra/factorization.jl#L209-L218).
 If we could not compute remember the eigenvectors in the primal pass we would have to call `eigen` in the gradient pass anyway, and fully recomputed eigenvectors and eigenvalues; over doubling the total work.

-However, if you trace this down, it actually used a different algorithm.
+However, if you trace this down, it actually uses a different algorithm.

 `eigvals` basically wraps `LAPACK.syevr!('N', ...)`
 which goes through [DSYEVR](http://www.netlib.org/lapack/explore-html/d2/d8a/group__double_s_yeigen_gaeed8a131adf56eaa2a9e5b1e0cce5718.html)